 Kenneth Wathne and Jan B. Heide, “Opportunism in Interfirm Relationships: Forms, Outcomes, and Solutions,” Journal of Marketing, October 2000

 Sandy K. Jap and Shankar Ganesan, “Control Mechanisms and the Relationship Life Cycle: Implications for Safeguarding Specific Investments and Developing Commitment,” Journal of Marketing, May 2000

 Joseph Cannon and William D. Perreault, Jr. “Buyer-Seller Relationships in Business Markets,” Journal of Marketing Research, November 1999

-Jan B. Heide “Interorganizational Governance in Marketing Channels” Journal of Marketing, 1994
+Jan B. Heide, “Interorganizational Governance in Marketing Channels,” Journal of Marketing, January 1994

-Erin Anderson and Bart Wetz “The Use of Pledges to Build and Sustain Commitment in Distribution Channels” Journal of Marketing, 1992.
+Erin Anderson and Bart Wetz, “The Use of Pledges to Build and Sustain Commitment in Distribution Channels,” Journal of Marketing Research, February 1992